bartek-blog/bartek-blog.github.io/_posts/2019-03-28-how-to-install-java.markdown

 Then run `source ~/.zshrc`.

-Unfortunately you have to manually add installed javas to available versions.
+Unfortunately you have to manually add installed java's version to available versions in `jenv`.
 You can see them by calling

 ``` shell
 ls /Library/Java/JavaVirtualMachines/